 '''

-Console(config) #process cpu guard high-watermark 80
+Console(config)#process cpu rising 80

-Console(config) #process cpu guard low-watermark 60
+Console(config)#process cpu falling 60

-Console(config) #
+Console#

 '''

-show process cpu guard (108)

-Chapter 5 | SNMP Commands Additional Trap Commands
+Related Commands show process cpu (113) Chapter 5 | SNMP Commands Additional Trap Commands

 Remote Monitoring Commands

 Remote Monitoring allows a remote device to collect information or respond to specified events on an independent basis.
 This switch is an RMON-capable device which can independently perform a wide range of tasks, significantly reducing network management traffic.
 It can continuously run diagnostics and log information on network performance.
 If an event is triggered, it can automatically notify the network administrator of a failure and provide historical information about the event.
 If it cannot connect to the management agent, it will continue to perform any specified tasks and pass data back to the management station the next time it is contacted.